 Screening and Monitoring of Participants

-- COVID-19 PCR tests required prior to travel
+- COVID-19 PCR tests required prior to travel (even for vaccinated people and locations where there is no border requirement)

 - Daily temperature checks throughout the length of the program